datarisk-io/mlops_codex/docs/source/deploying.rst

 The other one is the path.
 Like the training you can use it to open the model files and other files you will upload (see next section).
 The return of the function should be a dictionary that can be parsed to a JSON, or a already valid JSON string.

-Keep in mind that some data types (like numpy `int64` and `float64` values) cannot normally be parsed to JSON, so your code should handle that before returning the response to Neomaril.
+Keep in mind that some data types (like numpy `int64` and `float64` values) cannot normally be parsed to JSON, so your code should handle that before returning the response to MLOps.

 **Async model:** This is for batch scoring.
 We send files with usually a lot of records at once.
 Since this might take a while depending on the file size, we run this asynchronously.
 The entrypoint function should look like this:

 .. code:: python

-    # Function that describes the steps for Neomaril to run the trained model.
+    # Function that describes the steps for MLOps to run the trained model.
     # The input parameters are:
         # data_path : str
             # The path to the data that will be used by the model, which should arrive in string format